17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 This little St. Martin boutique hotel, right on Grand Case Beach, has only eight picture-perfect rooms.

-Some rooms offer incredible views of the golden sand and turquoise sea just feet away from their glass-walled balconies.
+With plank floors, shabby-chic furnishings and white clapboard walls, they feel like they were plucked from fancy beach cottages.
+Some have lovely views of the golden sand and turquoise sea just feet away from their glass-walled balconies.

 The hotel’s laid-back beach vibe is well suited to a day reading a good book and sipping on a delicious cocktail.